Monobank (Ukraine): Charity

+In December, the annual “Christmas Tree” campaign within the monobank app raised 72 million hryvnias, which were allocated to support three military brigades: “Khartiia,” the 117th Separate Mechanized Brigade (117th OMBR), and the 53rd Separate Mechanized Brigade (53rd OMBR).

+Throughout 2025, the bank acted as a partner of the charity festivals “Kurazh,” raising more than 1 million hryvnias, including a record 457,000 hryvnias during the “Kurazh.
+Season Opening” festival.

-Service Outage
+Service outage

-On 20 July 2023, at approximately 15:00, Monobank experienced a major system outage that resulted in the mobile application becoming non-functional and all payments being temporarily halted.
+On 20 July 2023, at approximately 15:00, monobank experienced a major system outage that resulted in the mobile application becoming non-functional and all payments being temporarily halted.
 Users reported that most of the app’s features were not working.
 Some clients were able to log into the app but could not make transfers, top up mobile accounts, or use other essential functions.

-According to project co-founder Oleh Horokhovskyi, the outage was caused by an issue in the back-office system responsible for access to the client database.
-In addition to Monobank users, clients of other Ukrainian financial intermediaries also encountered issues with blocked funds in EXANTE.
+According to project co-founder Oleg Gorokhovskyi, the outage was caused by an issue in the back-office system responsible for access to the client database.
+In addition to monobank users, clients of other Ukrainian financial intermediaries also encountered issues with blocked funds in EXANTE.
 The service was reported to be fully restored by 18:13 the same day.

 Cyberattacks

 In August 2024, monobank experienced an unprecedented DDoS attack that lasted three days and consisted of more than 7.5 billion requests.

-Bank co-founder Oleg Gorokhovsky reported that specialists from Amazon Web Services (AWS) and Ukrainian special services joined in repelling the attack.
+Bank co-founder Oleg Gorokhovskyi reported that specialists from Amazon Web Services (AWS) and Ukrainian special services joined in repelling the attack.

-Thanks to the coordinated work of the team and partners, customer service was not interrupted, and the bank's services remained accessible.

 Earlier, in January 2024, monobank also repelled a large-scale DDoS attack of 580 million requests.

 Awards

-Monobank has received numerous national and international awards for its design, marketing, and digital banking services.
-In 2020, it won the Red Dot Design Award and the Grand Prix at the Effie Awards Ukraine.
-From 2021 to 2025, the bank consistently received top honors at FinAwards and PaySpace Magazine Awards in categories such as Best Digital Bank, Best Mobile Application, and Best Fintech Solution for Charity.
-Co-founder Oleh Horokhovsky and Marketing Director Anatoliy Rogalskiy were also recognized for their contributions.
+monobank has received numerous national and international awards for its design, marketing, and digital banking services.
+Co-founder Oleg Gorokhovskyi was also recognized for their contributions.
 Monobank was twice included in CNBC’s Global Fintech 250 ranking in the Neobanks category.

+In 2020, monobank won the Red Dot Design Award 2020 in the Finance App category.
+The same year, at the Effie Awards Ukraine 2020, the project received the Grand Prix and two gold awards.

+At the FinAwards 2021, monobank was named “People’s Bank,” and also won awards for Best Mobile Application, Best Credit Card, Best Deposit, Best Loyalty Program, and Best Advertising Campaign.
+At the PaySpace Magazine Awards 2021, the bank received titles including Best Digital Bank, Best Bank Mobile Application, Best Card-to-Card Money Transfer Service, and Best Consumer Credit Product.

+During the FinAwards 2022, monobank again won “People’s Bank,” along with Best Mobile Application, Best Premium Card, and Best Credit Card.
+At the PaySpace Magazine Awards 2022, monobank was named Best Digital Bank and received the award for Best Online Identification Service in a Bank.